MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

     :::image type="content" source="media/web-ui-add-cluster/help-cluster-web-ui.png" alt-text="Screenshot of the help cluster and databases." lightbox="media/web-ui-add-cluster/help-cluster-web-ui.png":::

-## Manage clusters across multiple user accounts and Azure AD directories
+## Manage clusters across various user accounts and Azure AD directories

 Each cluster connection is associated with a specific user account and Azure Active Directory (Azure AD) directory.
 The provided credentials are used to authenticate to the cluster and run queries.
 This functionality removes the need to repetitively sign in and sign out, or switch directories, and allows you to move between clusters associated with different credentials within a unified interface.